nitrogen/simple_bridge/README.markdown

 The anchor module serves as an additional layer to eliminate the need to write *any* platform-specific code in your application.
-The anchor module will transform the platform-specific requests and pass them off to the Callout Module in a uniform fashion.
+The anchor module will transform the platform-specific requests and pass them off to the Handler Module in a uniform fashion.

-## The Callout Module
+## The Handler Module

-A Callout module is a standard module that SimpleBridge will call out to when a request is made, both standard HTTP requests, and websocket frames.
-A Callout module is expected to export the following functions:
+A Handler module is a standard module that SimpleBridge will call out to when a request is made, both standard HTTP requests, and websocket frames.
+A Handler module is expected to export the following functions:

   + `run(Bridge)` - Bridge will be an initialized instance of a SimpleBridge